ethnicrise/ethnicrise.github.io/_posts/2019-12-31-racial-interpellation.md

     bio: "Joseph M. Pierce is Associate Professor in the Department of Hispanic Languages and Literature at Stony Brook University.
 His research focuses on the intersections of kinship, gender, sexuality, and race in Latin America, 19<sup>th</sup> century literature and culture, queer studies, Indigenous studies, and hemispheric approaches to citizenship and belonging.
 He is the author of <em>Argentine Intimacies: Queer Kinship in an Age of Splendor, 1890-1910</em> (SUNY Press, 2019) and co-editor of <em>Políticas del amor: Derechos sexuales y escrituras disidentes en el Cono Sur</em> (Cuarto Propio, 2018) as well as the forthcoming special issue of <em>GLQ</em>, &#34;Queer/Cuir Américas: Translation, Decoloniality, and the Incommensurable.&#34; His work has been published recently in <em>Taller de Letras</em>, <em>Revista Hispánica Moderna</em>, <em>Critical Ethnic Studies</em>, and has also been featured in <em>Indian Country Today</em>.
 He is a citizen of the Cherokee Nation."
   - name: Kaiama L. Glover
     img: kaiama-glover.jpg
     bio: "Kaiama L. Glover is Ann Whitney Olin Professor of French & Africana Studies at Barnard College, Columbia University.
 Her teaching and research interests include francophone literature, particularly that of Haiti and the French Antilles; colonialism and postcolonialism; and sub-Saharan francophone African cinema.
 She is the author of <em>Haiti Unbound: A Spiralist Challenge to the Postcolonial Canon</em> (Liverpool UP 2010) and has published articles in <em>The French Review</em>, <em>Small Axe</em>, <em>Research in African Literatures</em>, <em>The Journal of Postcolonial Writings</em>, and <em>The Journal of Haitian Studies</em>, among others, and has co-edited and translated several works.
-She is founding co-editor of <em><a href='http://smallaxe.net/sxarchipelagos/'>archipelagos: a journal of Caribbean digital studies</a></em> and founding co-director of the digital humanities project [In the Same Boats: Toward an Afro-Atlantic Intellectual Cartography](https://sameboats.org/).
+She is founding co-editor of <em><a href='http://smallaxe.net/sxarchipelagos/'>archipelagos: a journal of Caribbean digital praxis</a></em> and founding co-director of the digital humanities project <a href='https://sameboats.org/'>In the Same Boats: Toward an Afro-Atlantic Intellectual Cartography</a>.
 Her most recent monograph, <em>Disorderly Women: On Caribbean Community and the Ethics of Self-Regard</em>, is forthcoming with Duke University Press in 2020."
 ---

 Offering a set of provocations and invitations, Joseph M. Pierce (Stony Brook University) and Kaiama L. Glover (Barnard College) dialogue about the vulnerability of the Indigenous, black, and brown person in academia, and the solidarities, alliances, and kinship forged between black and brown intellectuals that pose a real threat to academic institutions.
 Building from Lorgia García Peña’s tenure denial, Pierce and Glover move from the structural violence attending their positions in academia to push us to think harder about how we do the work of decoloniality and/in Ethnic Studies.